-Venetian food often cops a lot of flack for being overpriced and underwhelming.
+Venetian food often cops a lot of flak for being overpriced and underwhelming.
 This is a shame because contrary to popular notion, with a little bit of research, it is certainly possible to eat well in Venice without going broke.
 During our visit, we were on a mission to find the best food in Venice and we had a blast eating our way through the city.
 Here’s our scoop on what to eat in Venice: traditional Venice food from cheap eats to seafood dishes, drinks, and sweet treats!

 Please note that this article contains affiliate links.
 Learn more about it on our Disclosure page.
 We use ads to support our small business – we hope you don’t mind them too much.